Electronic voting in the United States: Individuals voting online

 The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) lets overseas citizens and all military and merchant marine voters get ballots electronically (email, fax, or web site).
-They then submit ballots by mail to 20 states.
-Four states allow submission through secure web sites: AZ, CO (if needed), MO, and WV.
-These four and the remaining 27 states have a mix of rules allowing email or fax: AK, CA, DE, DC, FL, HI, IN, IA, KS, LA, ME, MA, MS, MT, NE, NV, NJ, NM, NC, MD, OK, OR, RI, SC, TX (for danger, combat zones or space), UT, and WA.
+They then submit ballots by mail to 19 states.
+Seven states allow submission through secure web sites: AL, AZ, CO (if needed), MA, MI, NC, ND, and WV.
+These seven and the remaining 25 states have a mix of rules allowing email or fax: AK, CA, DE, DC, FL, HI, IN, IA, KS, LA, ME, MS, MO, MT, NE, NV, NJ, NM, OK, OR, RI, SC, TX (for danger, combat zones or space), UT, and WA.
 The Federal Voting Assistance Program converts emails to fax at voter request, so states which require fax receive ballots which started as emails.